Luxtripper Travel Editor

-The Sonevi Fushi Resort is one of the most sustainable resorts in the Maldives, ideal for a secluded honeymoon.
-Located in the Baa Atoll UNESCO Biosphere Reserve and set in amongst lush, tropical foliage, the Resort's villas were built using locally-sourced materials and inspired by the beautiful Maldivian natural surroundings.
-Sonevi Fushi not only uses local ingredients in its restaurants, but has a garden in which it grows its own herbs and vegetables.
-The Resort also uses eco-friendly surfing gear, boasting the first 100% sustainable surfing programme in the world.
+Soneva Fushi is one of the most sustainable resorts in the Maldives, ideal for a secluded honeymoon.
+Located in the Baa Atoll UNESCO Biosphere Reserve and set in amongst lush, tropical foliage, the resort's villas were built using locally-sourced materials and inspired by the beautiful Maldivian natural surroundings.
+Soneva Fushi not only uses local ingredients in its restaurants, but has a garden in which it grows its own herbs and vegetables.
+The resort also uses eco-friendly surfing gear, boasting the first 100% sustainable surfing programme in the world.

 One of National Geographic's Unique Lodges in the World, the Topas Ecolodge is situated in the mountainous north-west of Vietnam in the tranquil town of Sapa, perfect for a wellness escape in nature.
 Committed to producing real sustainable benefits, the lodge works closely with the nearby community, supporting the local school, purchasing the majority of its food from the village markets and distributing recyclable materials locally.
 Striving to operate sustainably, Topas Ecolodge keeps its electricity usage to a minimum, as well as reusing as much waste as possible.

-Gaya Island Resort is located on the lush, pristine Gaya Island off the coast of Borneo, ideal for a honeymoon in Malaysia.
-Nestled between ancient rainforest and the turquoise Malohom Bay, the Resort is a luxury eco-haven with a strong focus on sustainability.
-Committed to reducing its carbon footprint, the Resort is considered to be a 'walking resort', with vehicles only used for operational purposes.
-With conservation at its heart, the Resort has launched several initiatives; the Gaya Island Resort Marine Centre rescues and treats endangered green sea turtles; the coral nursery provides a controlled environment for coral reefs to recover.
+Gaya Island Resort is located on the lush, pristine Gaya Island off the coast of Borneo.
+Nestled between ancient rainforest and the turquoise Malohom Bay, the resort is a luxury eco-haven with a strong focus on sustainability.
+Committed to reducing its carbon footprint, the resort is considered to be a 'walking resort', with vehicles only used for operational purposes.
+With conservation at its heart, the resort has launched several initiatives; the Gaya Island Resort Marine Centre rescues and treats endangered green sea turtles; the coral nursery provides a controlled environment for coral reefs to recover.